mines-csci341/mines-csci341.github.io/csci341-spr21-syllabus.md

 ## Coursework Return Policy

-We will aim to return coursework with feedback and grades within 3 days of the due date if submitted on time.
-Reading and quizzes are mostly auto-graded, if manual re-grading is required it will be completed within 3 days of your request.
-Coursework submitted late will be returned within 1 week of its submission.
+We aim to return on-time coursework with feedback and grades within 3 days of the due date if submitted on time.
+Reading and quizzes are usually auto-graded, if manual re-grading is required it will be completed within 3 days of your request.
+We aim to return late coursework within 1 week of its submission.
 If outside events slow the return of coursework, students will be notified along with an expected return date.

 If you do not understand from the feedback provided on your coursework how to improve your learning performance, please contact your instructor.